Howard County police say that crime spikes periodically, such as a last weekend.

 In addition, an officer is now on what is called a "linear post," patrolling up and down US 1 between the Baltimore County line and MD 175.

-“We have recently implemented the additional officer in the Elkridge area which was the linear beat post proposed,” said Howard County Police Captain Daniel Coon on Feb.
+“We have recently implemented the additional officer in the Elkridge area which was the ,” said Howard County Police Captain Daniel Coon on Feb.
 23. “We have continued to have an increased patrol presence in the Elkridge area to address a number of quality of life issues, to include loitering at businesses, [drug] use and business-related calls for service."